 10 Things I Learnt from General Assembly’s User Experience Design Immersive Course

-Last year, I took General Assembly’s User Experience Design Immersive (UXDI) course in Hong Kong.
-Almost a year after graduation, I feel like it’s a good time to reflect on how the course has benefited me over the past ten months.
+In 2016, I took General Assembly’s User Experience Design Immersive (UXDI) course in Hong Kong.
+It’s been 10 months since graduation and I feel it’s a good time to reflect on the experience.

-Truth be told, UXDI is no cheap investment.
-Currently, they’re charging HK$ 100,000 (US$ 12,800) for three months, a 37% increase from what I paid in 2016.
-For that kind of money, you can do a master’s degree in Hong Kong.
+Charging US $12,800 for three months, a 37% increase from 2016, UXDI is no cheap investment.
+For that kind of money, you can do a master’s degree.

-Back then, I scrutinized every course review I could find — on Reddit, Medium and tech magazines.
-It’s incredibly hard to get an accurate assessment on this subject when you’re not in the industry and that’s one of my reasons for writing this post.
+Before joining UXDI, I scrutinized every review I could find — on Reddit, Medium and tech magazines.
+It’s incredibly hard to make an accurate assessment, especially when you‘ve never touched design before.

-Another reason is that I get asked a lot about what I learnt at General Assembly, particularly in job interviews.
-Instead of just describing what happened during the course, I want to tie it in with the bigger picture of working as a UX designer later on.
+Another reason is that I get asked a lot about what I learnt at GA, particularly in job interviews.

 1. You’re the voice of users

-On the very first day of the course, we were asked to interview complete strangers in the underground station.
-This totally freaked me out, especially because people in Hong Kong are unapologetically impatient.
+On Day 1, our instructor asked us to intercept complete strangers in the underground station.
+I panicked, knowing people in Hong Kong are unapologetically impatient.

 But after a few terrifying rejections, I learnt to observe people and go after the right ones.
-Soon, I was able to target tourists who were scratching their heads in front of station maps and offer help in exchange for information I needed.
+I began targeting tourists who were scratching their heads in front of station maps.
+I offered help in exchange for an interview.

-Our classroom was more like a primary school art room extended for grown-ups.
-The walls were painted in white lacquer, so you could write on them with markers.
+Our classroom was like a primary school art room for grown-ups.
+The walls were painted glossy white and you could write on them with markers.
 On the lecturer’s desk was a box full of coloured Post-its, Sharpies and other wonders.